openvinotoolkit/openvino_tensorflow/tools/README.md

 #### Introducing `Grappler`
 `Grappler` can be thought of as a function that accepts a `graphdef` and returns a (most likely) new modified `graphdef`, although in cases of failure to transform, `Tensorflow` will silently continue to run with the input untransformed `graphdef`.
-Recently we have added a way to build `ngraph-bridge` with `Grappler`, by using the `--use_grappler_optimizer` flag in `build_ngtf.py`.
+Recently we have added a way to build `openvino_tensorflow` with `Grappler`, by using the `--use_grappler_optimizer` flag in `build_ovtf.py`.
 We register the `NgraphOptimizer` as our `Grappler` pass.
 It pretty much does the same rewriting that `NGraphRewritePass` and `NGraphVariableCapturePass` was doing earlier, except for some subtle differences.
 For example, when `grappler` receives the graph in a certain stage of the `Tensorflow` execution pipeline which is different from when the `GraphOptimizationPass`es worked.
 Also we add `IdentityN` nodes to fetch (outputs), feed (inputs), init and keep ops to ensure we also capture these nodes(if supported), because by default `grappler` leaves them out.

 A sample script will look like:
 ```